 Back of House Before and After

 - Wild in the City—enhancing natural biodiversity

-- All non-native, water-hungry gardens replaced with low-water use, native Nova Scotian vegetation
+- Non-native, water-hungry gardens replaced with low-water use, low maintenance, native Nova Scotian vegetation

 - Natural habitat created on the property to encourage birds, butterflies, pollinators and other wildlife